octo-technology/OpenTezos/docs/dapp/taquito.md

     public async main() { }
 ```

-We will use a simple `Counter` contract on Florence.
+We will use a simple `Counter` contract on Florencenet.
 ``` typescript
 import { App } from './src/app';